perladvent/perldotcom/content/article/installing-all-perls-on-macos.md

 PERL_MM_OPT="INSTALL_BASE=/Users/brian/perl5"; export PERL_MM_OPT;
 ```

-Typically this stuff goes in the shell files so the shell sets it for each interactive session, but I only need it for this current session.
-Eventually I'll install modules into the particular *perl* installations without sharing the modules between them.
+Typically this stuff goes in the shell files so they are set for each interactive session, but I only need it for this current session.
+I can shell `eval` that text instead:

 ```bash
 % env | grep PERL